 UPDATE: Designs approved by Public Design Commission.
-Construction projected to start late Summer/Fall, 2017.
+Construction projected to start late Fall 2017/Spring 2018.

 UPDATE: On April 8, 2015 the full board of Brooklyn Community Board 2 voted to approve the project.
 Ground-breaking is projected for later in 2016.

 The community-based initiative to create a pedestrian plaza at Fulton Street and Grand Avenue in Brooklyn's neighborhood of Clinton Hill moved one-step further in the process on March 17, 2015 when the "Transportation and Public Safety Committee" of Brooklyn Community Board 2 voted 10-1 to support the design and construction of the plaza shown in the renderings below.
 Download the entire presentation here.

 The presentation made to the Community Board committee includes background information on the project, neighborhood issues to be addressed, residential support and a MAP showing the overwhelming support of FAB Alliance businesses surrounding the plaza.
 Plus, important details on VISION ZERO statistics including a drop in total injuries of 76% at this location since the plaza was created in its current form in 2011.

 Looking West on Fulton Street, at Grand Avenue.
 More trees for shade (the top request from the community), benches with backs as requested by area seniors, a flat surface with no curbs to walk up or down for easy navigating, rough gravel replaced with a smooth concrete surface for fewer skinned knees.
 Double the planted area, nearly twice as many trees and the same amount of open space as currently exists for community events, activities, chess and checkers, and outdoor movies.

 Design of plaza shows a surface pattern in two shades of gray concrete.
 Not in a rigid grid pattern or something you'd see in a suburban office park.
 Additions include bike racks, water fountain, and moveable tables and chairs.